pickyourtrail_logo

 Tickets are available at valley stations or online at swissrailways.com.
 Seat reservation is not available; the cable car operates on a first-come, first-served basis.
 On busy summer weekends, arrive at the valley station early to avoid waits.

-Indian traveller tip: The Swiss Travel Pass gives 50% off the cable car fare and fully covers all train and bus transport to reach the valley stations.
-If your itinerary includes Schilthorn alongside other Jungfrau region excursions, the Jungfrau Rail Travel Pass covers Schilthorn for free and is worth evaluating for stays of 3+ days.
+Indian traveller tip: The Swiss Travel Pass gives 50% off the cable car fare and fully covers train and bus transport to the valley stations.
+If your itinerary includes Schilthorn alongside other Jungfrau region excursions, the Jungfrau Rail Travel Pass covers Schilthorn for free and is worth evaluating for stays of three days or more.

 Things to Do at Schilthorn